bellgutu/Proof-Ledger/docs/Deployment-Guide.md

 The application uses a `.env` file for managing all environment-specific configuration.
 For local development and testnet deployment, you should create a `.env.local` file by copying the `.env` template.
 This ensures a clean separation between code and configuration and makes switching between different blockchain networks trivial.

 #### Key Environment Variables:
-- `NEXT_PUBLIC_CHAIN_RPC_URL`: The RPC URL for the target blockchain network (e.g., from Infura or Alchemy).
+- `NEXT_PUBLIC_SEPOLIA_RPC_URL`: The RPC URL for the Sepolia blockchain network (e.g., from Infura or Alchemy).
+If this is not set, the app will default to a local Hardhat/Anvil node.
-- `LOCAL_PRIVATE_KEY`: The private key for the contract deployer wallet. **This account has ownership privileges over the core contracts.** This key is required for certain admin-level tools and should NEVER be committed to version control.
 - `NEXT_PUBLIC_*_ADDRESS`: The deployed addresses for all core contracts and ERC20 tokens on your target network.

 All required variables have placeholders in the root `.env` file.